beuted/bin/README.md

 # bin

 I need a place sometime to upload some file for tests.
-I'm aware that uploading binaries kill baby pandas but I'll just do it here I swear.
+I'm aware that storing binaries in git kill baby pandas but I'll just do it here I swear.